 - Wind intensity

-- player is on some open windy place or in its building
+- player is on some open windy place or in his building

 - Rain intensity

-- player is on open place, or under tree fronds, or in its building
+- player is on open place, or under tree fronds, or in his building

 Our PlayerStats system brings some RPG elements to the game.
 There is also an interesting Level Drop system, which together with experience point distribution gives more custom elements to the gameplay. more info